emilllarsen/IDG1100-Exam/README.md

 6: Play the game in your browser at www.weatherguesser.com.

-7: Should you encounter any error, the cause might be a permission issue.
+7: Should you encounter any error when loading the game, the cause might be a permission issue.
 Make sure Apache and you have the neccesary permissions by running the following commands in the terminal:
  - sudo chmod +x /var/www/idg1100-exam/game.sh
  - sudo chown -R www-data:www-data /var/www/idg1100-exam